bUnit-dev/bUnit/docs/csharp-examples.md

 ## Testing components with child content

-The `Aside` component listed in the previous section also has a `ChildContent` parameter, so lets add a few tests that passes markup and components to it through that.
+The [Aside.razor](../sample/src/Components/Aside.razor) component listed in the previous section also has a `ChildContent` parameter, so lets add a few tests that passes markup and components to it through that.

 ```csharp
 public class AsideTest : ComponentTestFixture